-- 5.5.24.
-An assessment was undertaken for the Newark & Sherwood Amended Core Strategy (July 2017) which focussed on specific housing sites within 5km of the ppSPA.
+- 6.5.25.
+An assessment was undertaken for the Newark & Sherwood Amended Core Strategy (June 2018) which focussed on specific housing sites within 5km of the ppSPA.
 Policy wording had already been devised to enable mitigation to be delivered.
 This wording was included in both the Core Strategy and Development Management plans and through wording in relation to specific allocations.
-The main purpose of these policies has been to ensure that there is adequate provision of Suitable Alternative Natural Greenspace (SANGs) in Newark and Sherwood district (Policy DM7 and Core Policy 12).
-The July 2017 HRA also considered development sites that were allocated within 400m of the ppSPA.
+The main purpose of these policies has been to ensure that there is adequate provision of Suitable Alternative Natural Greenspace55 (SANGs) in Newark and Sherwood district (Policy DM7 and Core Policy 12).
+The June 2018 HRA also considered development sites that were allocated within 400m of the ppSPA.
 Three such sites were identified that were not already under construction, and one in particular (Thoresby Colliery) was considered likely to result in adverse effects without mitigation.
-However, as a result of the mitigation commitment made by the local authority the July 2017, Newark & Sherwood HRA concluded that there remained an adequate policy mechanism in place to avoid likely significant effects.
-Given that this is also the conclusion of this HRA regarding the Mansfield Local Plan, there will be no unaddressed 'in combination' effects. - 5.5.25.
+However, as a result of the mitigation commitment made by the local authority the June 2018, Newark & Sherwood HRA concluded that there remained an adequate policy mechanism in place to avoid likely significant effects.
+Given that this is also the conclusion of this HRA regarding the Mansfield Local Plan, there will be no unaddressed 'in combination' effects. - 6.5.26.
 Ashfield District Council Local Plan was subject to examination in 2017 and went out to Main Modifications consultation in June 2018.
-The HRA of the Local Plan (2016) does not specifically discuss housing within 400m of the ppSPA but paragraph 1.9 of Ashfield District Council's written statement regarding Matter 1 of the examination makes it clear that the Local Plan was considered not to have a likely significant effect on the Sherwood ppSPA and that Natural England concurred with that conclusion.
-Given that is also the conclusion of this HRA regarding the Mansfield Local Plan, there will be no unaddressed 'in combination' effects.
-Policy ENV4: (Green Infrastructure, Biodiversity and Geodiversity) of the Ashfield Publication Local Plan (September 2016), includes the following wording: 'A risk based approach, as set out in Natural England's Advice Note to Local Planning Authorities, will be adopted to all planning applications in relation to the possible potential Special Protection Area for the Sherwood Forest Region.'
-This has been through examination with no recommended modifications. - 5.5.26.
+The HRA of the withdrawn Local Plan (2016) does not specifically discuss housing within 400m of the ppSPA but paragraph 1.9 of Ashfield District Council's written statement regarding Matter 1 of the examination makes it clear that the Local Plan was considered not to have a likely significant effect on the Sherwood ppSPA and that Natural England concurred with that conclusion.
+A new Ashfield Local Plan is being produced and it will be incumbent on Ashfield District Council to either draw the same conclusion or to devise a mitigation strategy.
+Given a conclusion of no adverse effect on integrity is also the conclusion of this Mansfield Local Plan HRA, there will be no unaddressed 'in combination' effects. - 6.5.27.
 Bassetlaw District's Local Plan is currently in production and there is no 'in date' HRA available to consult.
-However, it seems likely that a similar conclusion will be reached as for Newark & Sherwood District, Ashfield District and Mansfield District, and if any requirement for protective measures is identified in the forthcoming HRA of the Bassetlaw Local Plan it will be incumbent on that authority to devise such measures, which would thus address any effect 'in combination' with the Mansfield Local Plan.
+In January 2019 Bassetlaw Council published an updated HRA for their new Local Plan.
+That HRA only documents the screening stage of assessment.
+If any requirement for protective measures is identified in the forthcoming HRA of the Bassetlaw Local Plan it will be incumbent on that authority to devise such measures, which would thus address any effect 'in combination' with the Mansfield Local Plan.

-- 5.5.27.
-The requirement inserted into Policy NE2 regarding the importance of the 400m zone around the ppSPA would cover the following sites: - H1a (Clipstone Road East)
+6.5.28.
+The requirement inserted into Policy NE2 regarding the importance of the 400m zone around the ppSPA would cover the following sites:

-&lt;sup>57 In other words, large sites consisting of natural habitat (as opposed to closely managed formal parks) over which residents and visitors can walk freely as an alternative and supplement to the Country Park
+55 In other words, large sites consisting of natural habitat (as opposed to closely managed formal parks) over which residents and visitors can walk freely as an alternative and supplement to the Country Park